bangsyir/authentication-app/server/README.md

 this is the feature :

-- register
+- register.
-- login (accessToken, refreshToken)
+- login (accessToken, refreshToken).
-- get new accessToken if refresh token is expired
+- get new accessToken when expired.
+- auth middleware
+- return all users when client is authorized.

 ### how to run ?